kkkh0315/Unity_2018_Fundamentals_Tony_Kim/Maze_Runaway/README.md

 ----
 ## Reminder
 This project is for studying basic features of Unity and Unity C# Scripts.
-Thus, it's not for making a game.
+Thus, it does not aim to release a game product.